 - A person with capital over £23,250 is self-funded.

-- A person with less than £14,250 has their care paid for by the State unless this can be met from their income.
+- A person with less than £14,250 has their care paid for unless this can be met from their income.

-- A Local Authority pays at least £100 – £200 less per week for a care home than a privately paying resident.
+- A Local Authority pays at least £100 – £200 less per week, for a care home, compared with a privately paying resident.

-- The capital value of a property is completely disregarded if it is occupied by a spouse or civil partner, or relative who is over 60 – there are other disregards.
+- The capital value of a property will not be included in the means assessment if it is occupied by a spouse or civil partner, or relative who is over 60.
+There are also other disregards.

 Steps to consider if a relative is likely to need care